 in Acta Clinica Belgica (2007, August), 62(4), 256Detailed reference viewed: 15 (1 ULg)

-Mature erythrocyte indices: new markers of iron availability.
+Mature erythrocyte parameters as new markers of functional iron deficiency in haemodialysis: sensitivity and specificity

 Bovy, Christophe ; Gothot, André ; Krzesinski, Jean-Marie et al